-OKLAHOMA REPORT CARD | 2018
+OKLAHOMA REPORT CARD 2019

-Oklahoma's human trafficking law does not require the use of "deception, force, fraud, threat, or coercion" to cause a minor under 18 to engage in commercial sex acts, and penalties reflect the seriousness of the offense.
+Oklahoma's human trafficking law does not require use of "deception, force, fraud, threat, or coercion" to cause a minor under 18 to engage in commercial sex; third party control is also not required.
 Further, juvenile sex trafficking victims are not subject to delinquency proceedings for prostitution and nonviolent misdemeanor offenses.
+However, available services are not required to be specialized to the needs of commercially sexually exploited youth.